 - Instructors for courses in Career & Community Studies

-- Instructors that are listed on your course as an instructor, but does not actually teach your course.
+- Instructors that are listed on your course as an instructor but who do not actually teach your course.

-Which of my courses will I submit evaluations for?
+For which of my courses will I submit evaluations?

 Course surveys are delivered based on your course's schedule type.
 The following list contains the schedule types that will be surveyed: